 Vulnerability scanners will not only look for vulnerabilities, they will also generally perform port scanning as part of looking for and identifying open ports.
 There are a number of vulnerability scanners available commercially.
-Very few vulnerability scanners exist that are open-source.
+Very few vulnerability scanners exist that are open source.
 One, based on one that is now commercial, is OpenVAS.
-OpenVAS was forked from the last open-source version of Nessus.
-One of the challenges of vulnerability scanners is the vast amount of work it takes to maintain them and keep them up to date, which is perhaps a primary reason why there are very few open-source scanners.
+OpenVAS was forked from the last open source version of Nessus.
+One of the challenges of vulnerability scanners is the vast amount of work it takes to maintain them and keep them up to date, which is perhaps a primary reason why there are very few open source scanners.

-Vulnerability scanners, like OpenVAS and Nessus, use plug-ins to perform tests.
-They probe the targeted host to observe behavior on the host in order to identify potential vulnerabilities.
+Vulnerability scanners, like OpenVAS and Nessus, use plugins to perform tests.
+They probe the targeted host to observe behavior on the host to identify potential vulnerabilities.
 Not all identified vulnerabilities are real, however.
 Vulnerabilities that are identified by scanners but aren't real are called false positives.
 A false negative would be a vulnerability that did exist but wasn't identified.
 Vulnerability scanners are far from infallible because of the way they work.
 It may require manual work to validate the findings from a vulnerability scanner.

-In order to test vulnerabilities and also perform scans, you may need to do something other than relying on the operating system to build your packets for you.
+To test vulnerabilities and also perform scans, you may need to do something other than relying on the operating system to build your packets for you.
 There are multiple tools that you can use to craft packets, such as hping.
 This is a tool that can be used for scanning but also can be used to create packets using command-line switches.
-If you would prefer not to use the command line, you can use a tool like packETH. packETH presents you with all of the headers at layers 2 through 4.
+If you would prefer not to use the command line, you can use a tool like packETH. packETH presents you with all the headers at layers 2 through 4.
 You can also create a payload to go in the packet. packETH will also let you extract packets from a PCAP and then make changes to it.
 You can send individual packets to a target-either layer 2 or layer 3-or you could send streams.
 Using these crafted packets, you can get responses from your target that may provide you with necessary information.

 Your target networks will likely have firewalls and an IDS installed.
 You will probably want to use techniques to evade those devices since they will likely prevent you from doing your job.
 There are multiple ways to evade security technologies, including encryption/encoding, causing the operator to go screen blind, or sending malformed messages to the target.
+The best way to protect against these scans, whether they are port scans or vulnerability scans, is to use firewalls on the ingress of networks, which includes network segments like a virtual local area network.
+You may not always be able to protect against, meaning block, all of these tactics.
+This is where an IDS comes in handy, to let someone know something bad is happening.